webplatform/docs-wpd/Content/coding_guidelines/css/index.md

 == General Principles ==
 <blockquote>"Part of being a good steward to a successful project is realizing that writing code for yourself is a Bad Idea™.
 If thousands of people are using your code, then write your code for maximum clarity, not your personal preference of how to get clever within the spec." - Idan Gazit</blockquote>

-* You are not a human code compiler/compressor, so don't try to be one.
+* You are not a human code compiler/compressor, so do not try to be one.
 * All code in any code-base should look like a single person typed it, no matter how many people contributed.
 * Strictly enforce the agreed upon style.
 * If in doubt when deciding upon a style, use existing, common patterns.